What is distribution?

 What is eDistribution?

-What is eDistribution
+, What is distribution?

 eDistribution applies to distributing things like software and digital music electronically, rather than with physical copies.
 This can include things like PC and console games, software and apps, movies and TV series, music and eBooks.
 Customer expectations are high with eDistribution, and items that are made available this way should be accessible immediately, and where there is a delay with customers receiving their download, businesses should expect high levels of complaints and negative feedback.